Top 10 Movies Related About Education

 #9 Waiting for Superman (2010)

-"Waiting for 'Superman,'" a 2010 documentary-drama directed by Davis Guggenheim, delves into the state of the public school system in the United States over its 1-hour and 51-minute runtime.
-With a 7.4/10 IMDb rating, an 89% Rotten Tomatoes score, and a 38% approval from Google users, the film meticulously exposes the decline of education in America.
-Going beyond statistics and expert opinions, Guggenheim's approach focuses on the personal narratives of five students – Anthony, Bianca, Daisy, Emily, and Francisco.
-Through their individual struggles and triumphs, the film unveils the challenges within problem-ridden academic settings, presenting a stark reality where there are no simple solutions to the myriad issues affecting students.
-Released on September 24, 2010, in the USA, and distributed by Paramount Pictures, Paramount Vantage, and Paramount Pictures Entertainment Canada Inc, 'Waiting for 'Superman'' generated critical acclaim and thoughtful reflection on the state of education.
-With a box office of $6.4 million, the film's impact is enhanced by the compelling music of Christophe Beck and the dedicated production of Lesley Chilcott, making it a powerful exploration of the complexities within the American education system.
+The 2010 documentary-drama "Waiting for 'Superman,'" directed by Davis Guggenheim, weighs in on the condition of the public school system in the United States through its runtime of 1 hour and 51 minutes.
+Boasting a 7.4/10 rating in IMDb, 89% in Rotten Tomatoes, and an approval of 38% in Google users, this film attacks the decay of education in America with extreme vigilance.
+Ditching statistics and expert opinions, Guggenheim focuses on the personal stories of five students: Anthony, Bianca, Daisy, Emily, and Francisco.
+Their personal struggles and triumphs unfold the problems of problem-ridden academic settings, showing the stark reality in which there are no clear answers to the various issues concerning students.
+Released on September 24, 2010, in the USA, and distributed by Paramount Pictures, Paramount Vantage, and Paramount Pictures Entertainment Canada Inc, 'Waiting for 'Superman'' elicited critical acclaim and reflective consideration of the state of education.
+The movie comes across a lot more powerfully with striking music by Christophe Beck and committed production from Lesley Chilcott, besides the box office of $6.4 million.
+It can now be considered a powerful exploration into the complications in the American system of education.

 #8 Good Bye Mr. Chips (1939)